 Pancreatic cancer continues to be a disease with high unmet medical need, requiring new active agents.
-For over a decade, single-agent gemcitabine has been the standard first-line treatment for unresectable, locally advanced or metastatic pancreatic ductal adenocarcinoma (PDAC).
-Median overall survival (OS) is between 6 and 7 months and 1-year survival rates range between 17% and 25% [1, 2].
-Numerous gemcitabine-based combination regimens evaluated in randomized trials have either failed to demonstrate significant improvement in OS or
+For over a decade single-agent gemcitabine has been the standard first-line treatment for unresectable, locally advanced or metastatic pancreatic ductal adenocarcinoma (PDAC).
+Median overall survival (OS) is between 6 to 7 months and 1-year survival rates range between 17 to 25% [1,2].
+Numerous gemcitabine-based combination regimens evaluated in randomized trials have either failed to demonstrate significant improvement in OS or have shown statistically significant but rather modest survival benefits compared with gemcitabine alone; e.g. nab-paclitaxel plus gemcitabine recently reported a significant median OS gain of +1.8 months when compared with single-agent gemcitabine [1-3].